wcfrobert/ezweld/README.md

 </div>

-A fillet weld actually has three failure planes, but we typically assume failure to occur along the inclined throat of the weld.
+A fillet weld actually has three failure planes.
+It is typical to assume failure along the inclined throat of the weld.
 Therefore, the local coordinate system must also be rotated 45 degrees.
 Refer to this [Engineering Stack Exchange post](https://engineering.stackexchange.com/questions/37181/why-is-fillet-weld-assumed-to-be-in-a-state-of-pure-shear-stress) for more info.
-Let's first establish the necessary transformation matrix.
+Let's first establish the requisite composite rotation matrix.

 First, the longitudinal basis vector **(x')** is established by the start and end point of the weld line defined by the user.